Sandra Bullock: Established career (2008–2014)

 In 2009, Bullock starred as a pushy editor-in-chief in the romantic comedy The Proposal, opposite Ryan Reynolds, which grossed $317 million at the worldwide box office, making it her fourth-most successful picture to date.
 She received her third nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 That same year, the drama The Blind Side opened at number two behind New Moon with $34.2 million, making it Bullock's second-highest opening weekend ever; it went on to gross over $309 million, making it her highest-grossing domestic film, her fourth-highest-grossing film worldwide, and the first one in history to pass the $200 million mark with only one top-billed female star.
 Bullock portrayed Leigh Anne Tuohy, the adoptive mother of Michael Oher, a role she had initially turned down three times due to discomfort in portraying a devout Christian.
-She was awarded the Academy Award, Golden Globe Award, Screen Actors Guild Award and Critics' Choice Movie Award for Best Actress.
+She was awarded the Academy Award, Golden Globe Award, Actor Award and Critics' Choice Movie Award for Best Actress.
 The Blind Side also received a nomination for the Academy Award for Best Picture.
 Winning the Oscar also gave Bullock another unique distinction: the prior night, she won the Razzie Award for Worst Actress for her performance as an eccentric crossword puzzle writer in All About Steve (2009), becoming the only actor in history to win both awards for the same year.

 By 2010, Bullock was said to be "courted for virtually every female starring role Hollywood has to offer", according to Entertainment Weekly.
 Ben Affleck, her co-star in the romantic comedy Forces of Nature (1999), stated: "Every movie you hear about and every script I see, they say, 'We're going after Sandra Bullock for the woman'."
 She decided to eschew "the torrent of offers" in favour of "quietly [putting] acting on hold" to focus on her personal life.
 She also became "more selective" with the projects that she accepted, on which she said: "As I've gotten older, I say 'No' a lot more.
 I've become a better fighter for my work.
 I didn't have the guts to do that before".
 In 2010, she was the world's highest-paid actress.
 She would next star alongside Tom Hanks as a widow of the September 11 attacks in the drama Extremely Loud & Incredibly Close (2011), a film adaptation based on the novel of the same name.
 Despite mixed reviews, the film was nominated for numerous awards, including an Academy Award for Best Picture.
 Bullock was nominated for Favorite Actress Drama by Teen Choice Awards.